IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 # AI-GasSensor-LowCost-HighPrecision

-This project is a simple close system that aims to improve the precision and usability of simple cheap comercial  MQ(or similiar) gas sensors in conjuction with AI/Machine learning to correlate data from a N array of MQ(or similiar) sensors.
+This project is a simple close system that aims to improve the precision and usability of simple, cheap, commercial MQ MQ(or similar) gas sensors in conjunction with AI and machine learning to correlate data from an N array of MQ (or similar) sensors.

 ## Description

-Since there is a complete line up of cheap and usable gas sensors, we aim to create a closed system for a DIY market to make accurate reading and reportings about the general Air quality.
+Since there is a complete line-up of cheap and usable gas sensors, we aim to create a closed system for the DIY market to make accurate readings and reports about the general air quality.
-This system can also be applied to any general porpose eletronics in order to detect some malfunctions and or activate counter measures that improve air quality.
+This system can also be applied to any general-purpose electronic device in order to detect malfunctions(safety) and activate countermeasures that improve air quality.

 Eg.
 3D printing: